 Here are a few more details about how to make your Japanese train travel smoother.

-- Japanese trains have carriages with seat reservations and carriages where there are no reservations (and thus it’s first come first served for seats).
-Some trains ONLY have reserved seats, notably, these are the Narita Express.
+3. Japanese trains have carriages with seat reservations and carriages where there are no reservations (and thus it’s first come first served for seats).
+Some trains ONLY have reserved seats, notably, the Narita Express.

 How to Make Seat Reservations on Japanese Trains

 Another benefit that your JR Pass gives you is that it provides free seat reservations.
-To make a seat reservation you will need to go to a JR ticket office and show your pass.
-If you have purchased a regional JR Pass you may have to pay a top-up fee for seat reservations.
+To make a seat reservation you will need to go to a JR ticket office and show your pass or you can use the seat reservation machines at some stations.

-You need to go to the JR Travel Services or Train Reservations offices at any major JR Station to make Reservations.
-It is a very good idea to have written down the train start station, end station and times and dates that you wish to travel.
+It is a very good idea to have written down the train start station, end station, and times and dates that you wish to travel.

 When you make your seat reservation with your JR Pass you’ll be given a seat reservation ticket to use along with your JR Pass.
 Your carriage and seat number will be printed on the ticket.